 LISTING ON STOCK EXCHANGE:

-Your Directors wish to place on record their appreciation for the co-operation extendedby the State and Central Government authorities Financial Institutions and Banks.
-Theyalso express their appreciation to the employees at all levels for the successful workingof the Company.
+Your Directors wish to place on record their appreciation for the co-operation extendedby the State & Central Government authorities Banks Farmers and all the concernedassociated with the Company in its Business process.
+They also express their appreciationto the employees at all levels for the successful working of the Company.

 | ||For and on behalf of the Board |

 A) MANDATORY REQUIREMENTS:

 1. COMPANY'S PHILOSOPHY ON CODE OF CORPORATE GOVERNANCE: